US Cash Products-Chicago gasoline surges, sellers absent

 U.S. shale oil fields.

-exited the market.
-They have since shot up by more than 35 cents
+major sellers exited the market.
+They have since shot up by 30

 On the Gulf Coast, M4 winter-grade gasoline differentials

-gained slightly early, then turned south to end the day down by

-0.75 cent per gallon at 2.75 cents under March RBOB futures as
+climbed a quarter cent per gallon to 1.75 cents under March RBOB

 Space has been limited since last summer on the Colonial's